arviceblot/eso-addons/README.md

 ### macOS and Windows

-Downlaod the appropriate file for your OS from the [releases](https://github.com/arviceblot/eso-addons/releases) page.
+Download the appropriate file for your OS from the [releases](https://github.com/arviceblot/eso-addons/releases) page.

 ## Running